Extracting text from EPUB files in Python

 Demonstration scripts

-Based on the above minimal code snippets, I created three simple demonstration scripts for Python-tika, Textract and Ebooklib.
+Based on the above minimal code snippets, I created four simple demonstration scripts for Python-tika, Textract, Ebooklib and PyMuPDF.
 Each of these scripts extracts the text of each EPUB file in a user-defined input directory.
 The extracted text is then written to a user-defined output directory.
 Each script also writes a file with word counts for the extraction results, which is useful for a rough comparison of the different tools.

 I ran each script twice, using the DBNL and Standard Ebooks data sets as input, respectively.